ediston/Link-Clustering-Algorithm/Step2/README.md

 <h2>How?</h2>
 Steps:</br>
 1. Go through the .jaccs file</br>
-2. Read in a new line, edge edge jacc
+2. Read in a new line, edge edge jacc</br>
 3. For a new edge, increment the index and store mapping in a map</br>
 4. For an exisiting edge, use the stored mapped index</br>
 5. Replace line by id id jacc</br>